Marcus Smith (judge): High Court appointment

 On 12 January 2017, he was appointed as a High Court judge and assigned to the Chancery Division.
 He received his customary Knight Bachelor in the same year.

 He is on the Financial List, the Patents Court, the Upper Tribunal (Tax and Chancery) and the Administrative Court.
 From 2019 to 2021, he was the Business and Property Courts Supervising Judge for the Midlands and Western circuit.
 In November 2021, he was appointed President of the Competition Appeals Tribunal.

-On 09 August 2024, he was issued with a reprimand for serious misconduct by the Lady Chief Justice and the Lord Chancellor for giving a love letter to a junior member of staff.
+On 9 August 2024, he was issued with a reprimand for serious misconduct by the Lady Chief Justice and the Lord Chancellor for giving a love letter to a junior member of staff.

+On 4 November 2024, his term of office ended and was not renewed.
+He was replaced by Sir Peter Roth as acting President until his permanent replacement, Dame Kelyn Bacon, was announced on 23 May 2025.